 Projects

-Projects are the foundation of your testing work in qtrl.
 Each project represents an application or service you want to test.
+Everything in qtrl lives inside a project.

 What is a project

-A project is a container that holds all the testing work for a specific application or service.
-Everything in qtrl is organized within projects: your tests, tasks, test runs, environment configuration, and team assignments all live under a project.
+A project holds all the testing work for a specific application or service.
+Your tests, tasks, test runs, environment configuration, and team assignments all live under a project.

 Most teams create one project per application they are testing.
 For example, if your company has a customer-facing web app and an internal admin dashboard, you would typically create two separate projects for those.